tumblr/genesis/bootcd/README.md

-This is the image that is booted to run genesis tasks.
+This directory for building the image that is booted to run genesis tasks.
+After they are built, copy the files in ./output/ to where they are expected by the net-booting process.

+Pre-requisites:
+- livecd-tools and createrepo RPMs installed
+- python and SimpleHTTPServer module

 How to build:
 - checkout code on a linux node
 - build ruby stable if desired
-- cp ruby RPM in a repo with baseurl=http://localhost/repo/ or adjust genesis.ks
-- cp bootloader RPM into same repo
 - sudo ./create-image.sh